 An approved Plan of Work should be filed with the Office for Graduate Studies before the student has earned 48 credits beyond the baccalaureate degree.
 The student must have filed the Plan of Work before being recommended for candidacy.

-Find more information in the Handbook for Biomedical Eningeering Graduate Students.
+Find more information in the PhD Graduate Course Requirements.

 - Preliminary Qualifying Examination: Students are encouraged to take the preliminary qualifying examination after completing 16 credits of new course work towards the Ph.D.
 All Ph.D. students are required to pass this examination before completion of 32 credits of new course work.
 Each student will have two chances to pass the examination.
 If the student does not pass on the second attempt, he/she will be dismissed from the Ph.D. program.
 The option of obtaining a terminal master’s degree will apply.
 The examination will be offered annually in February (Past questions can be view on left bar).

 - Oral Examination: This examination shall be a presentation of the proposal for the dissertation research and is to be administered by the student's Doctoral Dissertation Committee.
 Students are encouraged to complete this presentation as soon as possible after obtaining candidacy status in order to assure good communication with their Dissertation Committees.